DziarnowskiJ/AdventOfCode/README.md

 However, with a couple of functions I have managed to convert it into a Map.
 The rest of the exercise was quite straightforward as it required only string modifications.

-This is visualization of how I have converted first part of the input:
+This shows how I have converted first part of the input:
 ```
 [A]                     Map:
 [B]     [G]     -->     1: "ABCD"